Revisit Systematic Generalization via Meaningful Learning

 \section{Conclusion}

-Overall, we revisit systematic generalization from a meaningful learning perspective and introduce semantic linking to exposure semantic relations between new and old concepts to models during training.
-To establish such semantic networks, we propose to augment the training set by either inductive learning or deductive learning, which is aligned with the meaningful learning theory.
-Our empirical results on SCAN, GEO, and ADV support that neural networks as a class of modern machine learning methods can behave systematically based on two main factors, semantic linking, and prior knowledge.
-Given such findings, we further group recent data augmentation methods in either the inductive-based or deductive-based category, followed by a proof-of-concept to highlight how semantic linking already benefits models in solving real tasks such as machine translation and semantic parsing.
-We hope this paper can encourage future works to excavate neural networks' potential in systematic generalization through more advanced learning schemes.
+We revisit systematic generalization from a meaningful learning perspective.
+According to the theory, we conduct semantic linking to expose semantic relations between new and old concepts via either inductive learning or deductive learning.
+Experimental results on SCAN, GEO, and ADV support that seq2seq neural networks, as a class of modern machine learning methods, can behave systematically after semantic linking.
+Testing with various difficulties indicates that both semantic linking and prior knowledge are two essential factors in such generalization, in agreement with what humans do in meaningful learning.
+Finally, we group recent methods in either the inductive-based or deductive-based category, followed by a proof-of-concept, to highlight the already-existing advantages of meaningful learning in applications such as machine translation and semantic parsing.